osiux/gumdrops/_stories/molecules/MultiSelect/README.md

 The `<MultiSelect>` component can be used when you need a select component to support multiple options simultaneously.

 The state of the multi-select is handled by the parent component.
 An `onChange` prop handler is provided that will be called with the updated list of options whenever there's a change.
-There's also a the `callback` prop that will be called with the changed option (Deprecated?!).
+There's also a `callback` prop that will be called with the changed option (Deprecated?!).

 Multi-select also supports nested options [See Nested Options](#nested-options).
 When a parent option is selected, all children will be selected.
 If all children are selected, the parent will be selected too.